 However, some of them could be trading at their 52-week lows due to weak short-term market sentiments.

 If investors can pick out those temporarily unloved gems, they could turn out to be profitable investments over the long-term.

 I ventured on my journey to find stocks that are beaten down among the Straits Times Index (STI) components.

 I picked the Singapore benchmark instead of the whole stock market to narrow down the universe of stocks from more than 700 to just 30.

-Here are the top 10 STI stocks whose share prices are languishing near their 52-week lows (data as of 26 August 2020).
+Here are the top 10 STI stocks whose share prices are languishing near their 52-week lows (data as of time of writing on 24 November 2021).

 Separating the Wheat From the Chaff

 One “unloved” company from the 52-week low stock list is Keppel DC REIT (SGX: AJBU), which is also one of the featured companies in our Investing in 2021: 9 Stocks to Consider for the New Year report.